shandrapayne/JavaBasics/README.md

 ```bash
 JAVA_HOME=x/Library/Java/JavaVirtualMachines/jdk-13.0.2.jdk/Contents/Home/bin/java
 ```
-(Replace the jdk version with whateverversion you have installed.)
+(Replace the jdk version with whatever version you have installed.)
 You can check your version in another terminal tab with:
 ```bash
 javac -version